Frequently Asked QuestionsTo learn more about Honeysuckle Health take a look at our FAQs below.

 We see great opportunity in expanding the Clinical Partners program to more specialties and procedures.
 The Clinical Partners program is based on care delivery specific to the medical practitioners’ preferences and is supported by our care coordination team.

-Why has Honeysuckle Health established a buying group?
+Honeysuckle Health buying group

 In line with our purpose, we believe all Australians should have access to innovative and outcome-based care options.
 The best way to achieve this goal is to ensure that we can offer our range of services to healthcare funders who wish to enable access for their members to these services.